Matthew Rhys: 1996–2012: Early roles and Brothers & Sisters

 In January 1998, Rhys went to New Zealand to star in Greenstone, a colonial costume drama for television.
 He then landed a role in Titus, Julie Taymor's adaptation of Titus Andronicus, starring Anthony Hopkins and Jessica Lange.
 Next he played Ray in Peter Hewitt's comedy film Whatever Happened to Harold Smith?
 After returning to Wales, he did two consecutive films with Jonathan Pryce: The Testimony of Taliesin Jones, a film about a dysfunctional single-parent family in which he played the elder son, and Sara Sugarman's comedy Very Annie Mary, in which he played the role of Nob.
 Rhys would later reunite with Very Annie Mary star Rachel Griffiths on Brothers & Sisters.

 In 2000, Rhys played the lead role in Metropolis, a drama series for Granada TV about the lives of six twenty-somethings living in London.
 Next he starred in Peaches, the film of the play written and directed by Nick Grosso.
 Rhys starred as Benjamin in the 2000 world premiere of the stage adaptation of The Graduate, alongside Kathleen Turner at the Gielgud Theatre in London's West End.
 Rhys travelled to Ireland to star in the 18th-century swashbuckling adventure The Abduction Club.
 He played the lead role of Darren Daniels in Tabloid and then returned to New Zealand to shoot the epic drama The Lost World for the BBC.
 His other film credits include the independent horror film Deathwatch in Prague and Fakers, a comic crime caper.

 In 2003, he played Justin Price in the final episode of the long-running television series Columbo.
 He appeared in the independent feature Love and Other Disasters, in Virgin Territory, and as poet Dylan Thomas in the love quadrangle biographical film The Edge of Love.
-He moved to Santa Monica after being cast in ABC's show Brothers & Sisters as gay lawyer Kevin Walker.
+He moved to the United States, to Santa Monica after being cast in ABC's show Brothers & Sisters as gay lawyer Kevin Walker.
 The show had a five-season run, coming to an end in 2011.